 Suitable “SpeedCups” are available from most sports shops in New Zealand.

 Water will be available at the following locations:-

 • Finish line

-Prizegiving will be at the Meridian Marquee, at the finish line.
-Time to be confirmed
+Prizegiving will be at the Meridian Marquee, at the finish line at 2.30pm

-Finishers medals are included for all “Meridian Hydro Half Marathon” athletes that complete the race before end of day and pack up time
+Finishers medals are included for all “Mitre 10 Te Anau 10km” athletes that complete the race before end of day and pack up time

 3rd Male $50 & 3rd Female $50

-Some of these will be awarded during the race to be collected as you finish to allow athletes that arrive after prize giving to be eligible, Some will also be awarded at prize giving.
+We have some very generous supporters in Te Anau that have donated nearly 100 spot prizes.
+Some of these will be awarded during the race to be collected as you finish.
+Some will also be awarded at prize giving.

 There is parking close to the Te Anau Control Structure at the Kepler Track carpark and at the waterfront near the yacht club